MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 1. **Identify use cases, scenarios, and assets** – Start with understanding what business functions and use cases the system enables to help assess the potential business impact of any system compromise and inform the discussions to follow.
 1. **Create an architectural overview** – Create a visual summary of the application (or use an existing one) to provide a clear understanding of the system and how it works.
 This overview should include: a business process map, components and subsystems, trust boundaries, authentication and authorization mechanisms, external and internal interfaces, and data flows between actors and components.
 1. **Identify the threats** - Use a common methodology for enumerating potential security threats such as the [STRIDE model](/azure/security/develop/threat-modeling-tool-threats) or [OWASP threat modeling](https://owasp.org/www-community/Threat_Modeling).
 1. **Identify and track mitigations** - Monitor and track discovered design flaws using existing development processes and tools to ensure the fixes are implemented and documented.
 This process should include, prioritizing which mitigations to do first so that teams spend their time on the most important efforts first.
-This process is risk driven and you might not have resources to mitigate all risks fully.
+This process is risk driven and you might not have resources to fully mitigate all risks in the first cycle.
 Carefully consider which mitigations, including partial mitigations, raise the cost for an attacker for the least defensive cost and resources.
 The goal of security is attacker failure, which can take the form of fully blocking an attack technique, detecting them to enable a defender response, slowing them down to give defenders time to respond, limiting the scope of damage, and more.

 A threat model often serves as an education process for all involved as well as providing important context for other security planning, implementation, and testing.